danvk/boggle-paper/paper/paper.typ

 We take an “edit” to mean changing one letter or swapping two letters.
-With a pool size of N=500, this usually (95/100 times) converges with the highest-scoring board as `perslatgsineters`, which contains 1,045 words and scores 3,625 points using ENABLE2K.
+With a pool size of N=500, this usually (95/100 times) converges with the highest-scoring board as `perslatgsineters` (Figure N), which contains 1,045 words and scores 3,625 points using ENABLE2K.

 This makes one wonder whether this board is, in fact, the global